surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 8.36.0-b.3 =
+= 8.36.0-b.4 =

-(2021/08/22) Added a new "Job Title" input field to the user editing page.
+(2021/08/22) Added new input fields to the user editing page.
 Added a new "Facebook Domain Verification ID" option.
 Updated the Integration and Caching tabs in the Advanced Settings page.

 = 8.35.4 =